antfu/talks/2025-10-09/src/slides.md

 <img src="/vite-plus.png" w-280 mix-blend-lighten>

 <!--
-So you might have already heard about the plan of Vite Plus, which is aimed to provide a unified toolchain for the JavaScript ecosystem.
+You might have already heard about the Vite Plus plan, which aims to provide a unified toolchain for the JavaScript ecosystem.

-From Vite as the starting point, we are building Rolldown and the underlying Oxc, that would provide fast and more consistent Linter, Formater, Bundler, Minifier etc.
+Starting from Vite, we're building Rolldown and the underlying Oxc, which will provide fast and more consistent linting, formatting, bundling, and minification.

-On top of Vite, we will also integrate Vitest as part of the Vite Plus ecosystem for testing on both Node.js and browser.
+On top of Vite, we'll also integrate Vitest as part of the Vite Plus ecosystem for testing on both Node.js and browser environments.

-With such a grant roadmap, we also want to provide some UI devtools for better visualization and analysis experiences.
-This is where Vite DevTools comes into the view.
+With such an ambitious roadmap, we also want to provide UI devtools for better visualization and analysis experiences.
+This is where Vite DevTools comes into play.
 -->

 ---